divyaPrakash2004/calorie-burn-prediction/README.md

 Clone this repository

-Open the notebook in Google Colab or Jupyter Notebook
+Open the notebook in Google Colab or Jupyter Notebook.

 Install dependencies (if running locally):